harshp77/Phase-2-The-Bengaluru-Mobility-Challenge-2024/README.md

 ### Requirements

 The following Python libraries are likely required for running the scripts:
+* YOU NEED TO DOWNLOAD THE FASTREID WEIGHTS (TRAINED ON VeRI-WILD)
 * opencv-python for video processing.
 * torch or tensorflow for deep learning model inference.
 * tqdm for progress tracking.